16 Visualizing univariate distributions

 facet_wrap(~ Group)

 In the following example, two histograms are generated using the same bin sizes and counts but with different starting x values.
-The orange marks along the x-axis show the location of the a values.
-The second histogram suggests a slightly bimodal (two peak) distribution while the one on the left suggests a unimodal distribution.
+The red marks along the x-axis show the location of each a observation.
+Note that some observations overlap.

 Next, we shift the bin over by one unit, then we calculate the density of observations in the same way it was computed for the first bin.
 The density value is plotted as an orange dot.
 Note how the bin overlaps partially with the first bin.